 North.
 There can be no assurance that the Common Shares will be accepted for listing on the TSX or Nasdaq First North.
 C.3 Total number of shares in the Corporation The Corporation is authorized to issue an unlimited number of Common Shares without par value, of which 113,462,148 Common Shares are currently issued and outstanding and are expected to be issued and outstanding immediately following the Spin-Off.
 The Corporation is authorized to issue an unlimited number of preferred shares in the capital of the Corporation, issuable in series, none of which are issued and outstanding.
 C.4 Rights attached to the securities Holders of Common Shares have equal rights to dividends, if, as and when declared by the Board, and upon liquidation, to receive such assets of the Corporation as are distributable to holders of Common Shares and are also entitled to receive notice of meetings of shareholders of the Corporation and one vote per share at such meetings.
 C.5 Transfer restrictions Not applicable.
 The Corporation's articles will not impose any transfer restrictions on the Common Shares following the Spin-Off.
 C.6 Admission to trading on a regulated market Not applicable.
 The TSX has conditionally approved the listing of the Common Shares under the symbol "IPCO".
 Listing is subject to the Corporation fulfilling all of the requirements of the TSX on or before July 4, 2017.
 Nasdaq First North has conditionally approved the listing of the Common Shares under the symbol "IPCO".
+Listing of the Common Shares under the symbol "IPCO".
 Listing of the Common Shares on Nasdaq First North will be subject to the Corporation fulfilling all of the requirements of Nasdaq First North.
 There can be no assurance that the Common Shares will be accepted for listing on Nasdaq First North.
-The intention to complete either of the stock exchange listings can be withdrawn.
-Notice of such will be made public through a press release.
 C.7 Dividend policy The Corporation does not currently anticipate paying any dividends on its Common Shares in the foreseeable future.
 The Corporation currently intends to utilize its earnings to finance the growth and development of its business and to otherwise reinvest in its business.
 Any decision to pay dividends on the Common Shares in the future will be made by the Board on the basis of the Corporation's earnings and financial requirements as well as other conditions existing at such time.
 Unless the Corporation commences the payment of dividends, holders of Common Shares will not be able to receive a return on their Common Shares unless they sell them.

-Section on D - Risks D.1 Key risks specific to the issuer and its industry The Corporation is subject to risks that are wholly or partly outside of its control and which affect or may affect the Corporation's operations, results, financial position and future prospects.
+Section D - Risks D.1 Key risks specific to the issuer and its industry The Corporation is subject to risks that are wholly or partly outside of its control and which affect or may affect the Corporation's operations, results, financial position and future prospects.
 The following risk factors, which are non-exhaustive, are some of the risks for the Corporation's future development: